ignore

 Oregon's ocean recreational salmon fishery originated with boats fishing in the bays on stocks returning to freshwater in the fall.
 A few boats would venture out into the ocean on favorable days.
 The late 1940s and early 1950s marked the beginning of increasing effort by both the charter and private boat fleet in the ocean.
 Better and safer equipment plus the development of small boat basins and launching ramps and other support facilities in many coastal towns encouraged ocean fishing.

-Beginning in 1994, Oregon's ocean recreational fishery was limited to chinook salmon.
-In 1998, the first selective hatchery coho (fin-clipped) fisheries were authorized off Oregon.
+Beginning in 1994, Oregon's ocean recreational fishery was limited to Chinook salmon.
+In 1998, the first selective hatchery coho salmon (fin-clipped) fisheries were authorized off Oregon.
 These selective fisheries have allowed limited, but successful, targeted coho salmon fisheries to resume.
-In 2011, small scale non-selective coho seasons were opened along the Central Coast in September.
-A result of strong recovery of the Oregon Coastal Natural (OCN) coho; this opportunity in September has proven to be an effective management option to target the abundant OCN coho while limiting fishery impacts on other coho populations of concern.
+In 2011, small scale non-selective coho salmon seasons were opened along the Central Coast in September.
+A result of strong recovery of the Oregon Coastal Natural (OCN) coho salmon; this opportunity in September has proven to be an effective management option to target the abundant OCN coho salmon while limiting fishery impacts on other coho salmon populations of concern.
 These September seasons have also been very popular with the angling public.

 Contact: